 Bill ID/Topic Location Summary Position AB 1763 Chiu D Planning and zoning: density bonuses: affordable housing.
-6/20/2019- S. GOV. & F. 6/20/2019-Read second time and amended.
-Re- referred to Com. on GOV. & F. Existing law, known as the Density Bonus Law, requires a city or county to provide a developer that proposes a housing development within the jurisdictional boundaries of that city or county with a density bonus and other incentives or concessions for the production of lower income housing units, or for the donation of land within the development, if the developer agrees to construct a specified percentage of units for very low income, low-income, or moderate-income households or qualifying residents and meets other requirements.
+5/22/2019- S. HOUSING 5/22/2019-Referred to Coms. on HOUSING and GOV. & F. Existing law, known as the Density Bonus Law, requires a city or county to provide a developer that proposes a housing development within the jurisdictional boundaries of that city or county with a density bonus and other incentives or concessions for the production of lower income housing units, or for the donation of land within the development, if the developer agrees to construct a specified percentage of units for very low income, lowincome, or moderate-income households or qualifying residents and meets other requirements.
 Existing law provides for the calculation of the amount of density bonus for each type of housing development that qualifies under these provisions.
 This bill would additionally require a density bonus to be provided to a developer who agrees to construct a housing development in which 100% of the total units, exclusive of managers' units, are for lower income households, as defined.
-However, the bill would provide that a housing development that qualifies for a density bonus under its provisions may include up to 20% of the total units for moderate-income households, as defined.
-However, the bill would generally require that these criteria receive 4 incentives or concessions under the Density Bonus Law.
-The bill would generally require that the housing development receive a density bonus of 80%, but would exempt the housing development from any maximum controls on density if it is located within 1⁄2 mile of a major transit stop or a high-quality transit corridor.
+The bill would also require that a housing development that meets this criteria receive 4 incentives or concessions under the Density Bonus Law.
+The bill would generally require that the housing development receive a density bonus of 80%, but would exempt the housing development from any maximum controls on density if it is located within 1⁄2 mile of a major transit stop or a high-quality transit corridor, as defined, and additionally require the city, county, or city and county to allow an increase in height and floor area ratio in specified amounts that vary depending on whether the development is located within 1⁄2 mile of a major transit stop or a high-quality transit corridor.
 The bill would also make various nonsubstantive changes to the Density Bonus Law.
-This bill contains other related provisions and other is located within 1⁄2 mile of a major transit stop or a high-quality transit corridor.
-The bill would also make various nonsubstantive changes to the Density Bonus Law.
-This bill contains other related provisions and other existing laws.
-ACA 1 Aguiar-Curry D Local government financing: affordable housing and public infrastructure: voter approval.
+By adding to the duties of local planning officials with respect to the award of density bonuses, this bill would impose a state-mandated local program.
+The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
+Statutory provisions establish procedures for making that reimbur ACA 1 Aguiar-Curry D Local government financing: affordable housing and public infrastructure: voter approval.
 5/20/2019- A. THIRD READING 5/20/2019-Read second time.
 Ordered to third reading.
 (1)The California Constitution prohibits the ad valorem tax rate on real property from exceeding 1% of the full cash value of the property, subject to certain exceptions.
 This measure would create an additional exception to the 1% limit that would authorize a city, county, city and county, or special district to levy an ad valorem tax to service bonded indebtedness incurred to fund the construction, reconstruction, rehabilitation, or replacement of public infrastructure, affordable housing, or permanent supportive housing, or the acquisition or lease of real property for those purposes, if the proposition proposing that tax is approved by 55% of the voters of the city, county, or city and county, as applicable, and the proposition includes specified accountability requirements.
 The measure would specify that these provisions apply to any city, county, city and county, or special district measure imposing an ad valorem tax to pay the interest and redemption charges on bonded indebtedness for these purposes that is submitted at the same election as this measure.
 This bill contains other related provisions and other existing laws.
 Support (Board Action: 1/9/19)